kevinjosethomas/knowledgebase/content/Talks/Dario Amodei — On DeepSeek and Export Controls.md

 ---
 [Article](https://darioamodei.com/on-deepseek-and-export-controls)

 - This was an interesting article and gave me a new perspective from a source I believe to be reliable.
-Regardless, it is important to note that Dario Amodei is the founder of Anthrophic, a company in direct competition with DeepSeek.
+Regardless, it is important to note that Dario Amodei is the founder of Anthropic, a company in direct competition with DeepSeek.

 > "Export controls serve a vital purpose: keeping democratic nations at the forefront of AI development."
 ### Three Dynamics of AI Development